matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 ### Manipulating DataTables

-There are two main ways to manipulate a DataTable.
+There are two ways to manipulate a DataTable.
 You can either:

 1. manually iterate through each row and manipulate the data,
 2. or you can use predefined Filters.